Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Image Poisoning Attack

 \subsection{Discussion}

 Unlike previous poison attacks that pollute the training dataset \cite{jang2025silentbranding,wang2024the,guo2025rededitingrelationshipdrivenprecisebackdoor,Nightshade,pan24nipsfrom}, \poison{} poisons a serving system through prompts, without accessing or manipulating the training data.
 Therefore, this attack assumes a more realistic environment.
-Moreover, \poison{} can work in combination with other poisoning attacks, further increasing the rendering success rate of the attacker's content.
+Moreover, \poison{} can work in combination with other poisoning attacks, further increasing the render success rate of the attacker's content.

-\poison{} can also operate without the timing channel.
-Cache timing is only used for injecting poisoned prompts.
-Without it, the attacker can analyze the generation to determine whether their poisoned prompt was processed from scratch or a cached prompt, \eg{} comparing it with output on a separate system running the same model.
+\poison{} can also operate without the timing channel, which is only used for injecting poisoned prompts.
+Without it, the attacker can analyze the generation to determine whether their poisoned prompt was processed from scratch or a cached prompt, \eg{} comparing it with the output from a separate system running the same model.